rapid7/insightconnect-plugins/basename/help.md

 # Description

-The `basename` utility deletes any prefix ending with the last slash `/` character This plugin is used to get the last item of a file path or URL.
-Examples, using Python
+The Basename InsightConnect plugin is used to get the last item of a file path or URL using Python's `basename` utility.
+The `basename` utility deletes any prefix ending with the last slash `/` character.
+For example:

 ```